First Troop Philadelphia City Cavalry Armory

 The First Troop Philadelphia City Cavalry Armory is an armory building used by the First Troop Philadelphia City Cavalry in Philadelphia, Pennsylvania.
 It was built in 1901.
 It is listed on the National Register of Historic Places and is the oldest military building in the United States that is still in service.

 The Armory building is at 22-42 South 23rd Street.
-It is made of granite and it faces Chestnut Avenue.
+It is made of granite and it faces Chestnut Street.